 The bulk of those applying for life insurance with sarcoidosis will receive a Standard rating.
 This is given to those who have their sarcoidosis symptoms under control but still have symptoms of granuloma.

 Patients with more severe symptoms, or complications arising from sarcoidosis, will be given a Sub-Standard rating.
 This is also the rating you’ll likely receive if your sarcoidosis is under control but you have another health problem.

-It’s quite rare to be declined from traditional coverage for sarcoidosis.
-You generally must have serious complications to be declined altogether.
+It’s quite rare to be declined traditional coverage for sarcoidosis.
+You generally must have serious complications to be denied coverage altogether.

-Those declined from traditional coverage still have options.
-Life insurance alternatives like a graded death benefit policy are a good choice for many people.
+Those denied traditional coverage still have options.
+Life insurance alternatives, like a graded death benefit policy, are a good choice for many people.

 The key to finding the best life insurance with sarcoidosis, or any other health condition, is to work with an independent life insurance agent.

-We work directly with the top-rated life insurance companies in the country.
-We know exactly which ones have a history of insuring those with sarcoidosis.
-This helps you find the best coverage at the lowest premium in the shortest time possible.
+They work directly with the top-rated life insurance companies in the country, and know exactly which ones have a history of insuring those with sarcoidosis.